 What can the Democrats do, as a minority party, to delay Senate action on a Supreme Court confirmation until after the 2018 midterm elections?
 The Republicans could do this in 2016 because they were in the majority.
 Is there any chance the Democrats would be able to do the same here?

-The short answer to this question is “no.” Procedurally speaking, there’s literally nothing the Democrats can do to delay Senate confirmation proceedings.
+The short answer to this question is “no.” Procedurally speaking, there’s literally nothing the Democrats can do to delay Senate confirmation proceedings long enough to make a difference.
 Even though yes, it’s an election year, and yes, Senate Majority Leader Mitch McConnell did say back in 2016 that Supreme Court vacancies should not be filled in an election year.

 Here’s the longer version of how it all works.